Pradumnasaraf/DevOps/docs/github-actions/scenarios.md

 ### Check and Build Go Project

-This workflow will check if the code is getting built and formatted correctly.
-It will also check for linting issues in the code.
-Can be useful to check incoming PRs.
+This workflow checks whether the code builds correctly, is properly formatted, and passes linting.
+It is useful for incoming pull requests.

 ```yaml
 name: CI